adventuregamestudio/ags-manual/CONTRIBUTING.md

 ## Introduction

-Thank you for considering contributing to AGS Manual wiki.
+Thank you for considering contributing to AGS Manual.
 The AGS Manual is made better by people like you.

 Since the manual is made by multiple contributions, reading the guidelines ensures we can provide a cohesive document for the game developers using AGS.
 We also assume you are also a game developer using AGS which means in the future you will also be thanking yourself later.